top of page

 Wix® versus WordPress®

-Wix: user-friendly, drag & drop website builder that doesn't require coding skills.
+Wix: user-friendly, drag-and-drop website builder that doesn't require coding skills.

-It features a great set of tools for building websites from templates from scratch.
+It features a great set of tools for building decent websites from templates.

 LEARNING CURVE